madaan/minimal-text-diffusion/README.md

 ### Preparing dataset

 - We will use `data/simple.txt` as a running example.
 To begin, we need to create a tokenizer over the dataset.
-I found word-level tokenization to work best, but the implementation in `src/utils/custom_tokenizer` includes options to create BPE tokenizer.
+I found that word-level tokenization works best, but the implementation in `src/utils/custom_tokenizer` includes options to create BPE tokenizer.

 ```sh